norquistD/rosie-fastapi-template/README.md

 ```
 sbatch run.sh <password> -i your-docker-hub-username/rosie-application
 ```
 > The password tag is a required argument.
 This will be the password to access your application.
 This will be the value you put in the first time you go to your application after startup.
-You can use any value here, just remember it for later and give it to others to use if they also will be using your application.
+You can use any value here, just remember it for later and give it to others to use if they also will be using your application. **NOTE: Do not use a password you use for other applications, especially if you plan to share it!**
 8. In the Rosie file manager, go to where you put the `run.sh` script.
 You should now see two folders. `image` and `output`.

     - `image`: Contains the built singularity image for your application